leonmeka/sortql-cli/DOCUMENTATION.md

 ## Getting Started

-To get started, please refer to our [quick start guide](../readme.md#quick-start) in the project's file.
+To get started, please refer to our [quick start guide](../readme.md#quick-start).
 This guide will walk you through the installation process and provide you with a basic understanding of how to use **sortQL**.

 ## Query Syntax

 **sortQL**'s syntax is inspired by SQL and is designed to be intuitive and easy to use.
-The syntax consists of a set of operations and properties that allow you to perform various operations.
 The basic structure of a **sortQL** query is as follows:

 ```sql
 ACTION target FROM path WHERE property = value AND/OR property = value TO path